FedericoBruzzone/rusty-links/README.md

 # RustyLinks

-RustyLinks instruments the Rust compiler, in particular the MIR (Mid-level Intermediate Representation), to leverage the borrow checker semantics to perform static analysis on the code.
+RustyLinks instruments the Rust compiler, in particular the MIR (Mid-level Intermediate Representation), to leverage ownership semantics and borrow checking to perform static analysis.
 It is a research project that aims to improve the Rust programming language by providing additional information to the compiler.

 ## Usage